-The state of Hawai‘i is working to develop local renewable energy sources to reduce its dependence on fossil fuels (click here for more information).
-Most of the State’s potential renewable energy resources (notably, wind) are located in federal waters from 3 to 200 nm offshore.
+The state of Hawaii is working to develop local renewable energy sources to reduce its dependence on fossil fuels.
+Most of the state’s potential renewable energy resources (notably, wind) are located in federal waters from 3 to 200 nm offshore.
 BOEM regulates the leasing, construction and operation of most renewable energy projects in federal waters, and is required to evaluate potential human, coastal and marine impacts from these projects.
 BOEM partnered with the NCCOS to gather biogeographic information in support of this evaluation.
 Providing the most comprehensive and up-to-date spatial information is critical for assessing these proposals and for minimizing impacts on the surrounding ecosystems.
-This information also informs other coastal and ocean planning activities by the state of Hawai’i and other partners in the southern Hawaiian Archipelago.
+This information also informs other coastal and ocean planning activities by the state of Hawaii and other partners in the southern Hawaiian Archipelago.

 What We Did

 We compiled existing, readily available datasets and created maps describing the physical environment, benthic communities, fishes, turtles, whales, dolphins, seals, and seabirds around the MHI.
 Species or groups that were: (1) more likely to interact with renewable energy infrastructure (e.g., wind turbines); (2) were culturally significant; (3) had state or federal protected status; and/or (4) were economically valuable were given special consideration.
 No new information was collected in situ during this assessment.
 Input data came from a variety of federal, state, academic and non-governmental partners.
 Analyses were specifically designed for compatibility with BOEM’s regulatory framework of aliquots and lease blocks, and depended on the completeness and limitations associated with the existing datasets.

 • a report describing marine biogeographic patterns around the MHI

 • spatial data layers and metadata used in these analyses

 • an interactive web map showing key datasets from the project